 Keira started her veterinary nursing career in 2005 after being offered a position in a busy general practice at the age of 15.
 Keira has a wide range of experience as a nurse, including small animal and large animal general practice and working as a rotating nurse at a lead specialist centre in South Brisbane.
 In early 2012 Keira joined Dermatology for Animals as a full time nurse.
 Over the years she has progressed to work in management and after a short break raising her son, she is now back working part time in management.

-Keira spends her time away from work busy with her young son, husband, 2 dogs and parrot.
+Keira spends her time away from work busy with her young children, husband, 2 dogs and parrot.

 Melissa started veterinary nursing in 2013 in general practice around Brisbane.
 In 2016, she graduated from The University of Queensland after studying a Bachelor of Applied Science, majoring in Veterinary Technology.
 Mel joined the team here at Dermatology for Animals in May, 2016.
 She has a few fur and feather babies, a yellow Labrador retriever named Cairo and two Green-cheeked conures, Tiko and Cleo.
-In her spare time, she enjoys pilates, being outdoors and spending time at the beach with Cairo.
+In her spare time, she enjoys pilates, camping, being outdoors and taking Cairo to all kinds of dog-friendly places and events.

 In 2000 Robyn joined the clinic, enjoying a number of administration roles.
 At home she is kept busy with family and a moggy, Keeto.